Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 Moisture-Wicking Science

-Merino fibres can absorb up to 30% of their weight in moisture vapour before feeling wet—that's three times more than synthetic alternatives.
-The moisture moves along the fibre and evaporates from the outer surface, keeping your feet dry even on strenuous climbs.
+Merino fibres can absorb up to 30% of their own weight in moisture vapour before feeling wet — roughly three times more than synthetic alternatives.
+The moisture travels along the fibre and evaporates from the outer surface, keeping skin dry even on hard climbs.
+Alpaca pushes this further: its hollow-core fibre holds vapour internally as well as on the scale surface, so a thin alpaca sock manages perspiration without bulk.

-Unlike cotton (which absorbs moisture and holds it against your skin) or polyester (which merely pushes moisture around), merino actively manages perspiration.
-This means no squelchy, uncomfortable feeling miles from the car park.
+Unlike cotton (which absorbs moisture and holds it against the skin) or polyester (which only shunts moisture around), wool actively manages perspiration.
+The practical consequence is no squelching feeling miles from the car park, and a dramatically lower blister rate on rainy trails.

 Temperature Regulation